Neelzee/nmide/README.md

 the features is being able to implement the frontend using JavaScript.
 This makes it very easy to implement a system for JavaScript Modules.

+## Subversion

+This repository is also maintained in a subversion repository, ~~hence the `.svn` folder~~, _pushing_ to subversion does not occur as often as to GitHub, so the repository can be accessed [here](https://github.com/Neelzee/nmide).

 ## Installation